 Lakewood Playhouse presents different types of theater camps to suit a variety of ages and interests.
 Preparing the Actor camps seek to impart stage skills, including movement, voice and character development, rather than focusing on putting on a show at the conclusion of camp.
 Early Stars camp gets little kids, ages 3–6, started exploring the fun of theater in just a couple of hours per day.
-For kids ages 4–12, the Process Theater camp is built around constructing their own rendition of Hamilton, while the Musical Theater Revue camp teaches Broadway-style show tunes.
+For older kids, the camps are built around specific shows like; "The Little Mermaid Jr." and "The Stinky Cheese Man," while the Musical Theater Revue camp teaches Broadway-style show tunes.

-Olympia Family Theater's summer camps give kids the chance to dive into themes ranging from Robin Hood to Hogwarts.
+Olympia Family Theater's summer camps give kids the chance to dive into themes ranging from "Curious George" to "Unicorns."
 Improv and Broadway camps are also available.
 Each week has a new theme.
 Camps for ages 5–6 run 9:30 a.m. to noon and camps for ages 7–13 meet from 9 a.m. to 3 p.m.
 Camps are also available for tweens and teens, including full-day camps and two-hour evening classes from 4–6 p.m.

 Metro Parks Tacoma offers a number of theater camps at different locations, generally meeting Monday through Thursday.
-Among the offerings are StoryBook Theater camps (such as Jack and the Beanstalk), musical theater camps, acting for film, video production and more.
+Among the offerings are StoryBook Theater camps (such as "Where the Wild Things Are"), musical theater camps, acting for film, video production and more.

 Ages: 5–18 depending on the camp

 Cost: $149–$289 per four-day session